 About The Toddler Program at Philly Montessori

-- Our toddler classroom will have 15 children whose ages will range from 18 months to 3 years old.
+- Our toddler classroom has up to 15 children whose ages range from 18 months to 3 years old.

-- The toddler class will have one lead teacher and two assistant teachers.
+- The toddler class has two lead co-teachers and two assistant teachers.

-- The toddler classroom will be Spanish immersion, using the one caregiver one language approach.
+- The toddler classroom is Spanish immersion, using the one caregiver one language approach.
 In this approach, one teacher always speaks Spanish, while the other teacher(s) speak English.
-Many of our class activities, songs, and books will also integrate the Spanish language.
+Many of our class activities, songs, and books also integrate the Spanish language.

-- We love getting outside in all kinds of weather, and walk to several local parks and playgrounds in our neighborhood each day.
-The toddler children will also have full access to the Primary class garden for time outside, gardening, and sensory play.
+- We love getting outside in all kinds of weather, and walk to several local parks and playgrounds in our neighborhood each day including Weccacoe playground and the courtyard outside of the Fleisher Art Memorial .
+The toddler children also have full access to the Primary class garden for time outside, gardening, and sensory play.

 - In the toddler classroom, a big emphasis is placed on social-emotional development.
 Children are taught from a very early age to recognize their own feelings, and the feelings of others.
 As they grow and language develops, they are encouraged to share their feelings using “I statements” and to also listen to other peoples feelings in order to communicate effectively.